smaurice101/readthedocs/docs/source/tmlbuilds.rst

        it to Dockerhub.
    * - :ref:`STEP 9: PrivateGPT and Qdrant Integration: tml-system-step-9-privategpt_qdrant-dag`

-       **Description:** This DAG configures your solution to
+       **Description:** This DAG integrates your real-time solution seamlessly with

-       access the privateGPT and Qdrant containers.
+       GenAI using the privateGPT container see :ref:`TML and Generative AI`.

+       This is a very powerful, secure, and low-cost way of harnessing the power of

+       AI for fast AI analysis of your streaming data.
+No data is sent outside

+       your network, the privateGPT container runs locally.
    * - :ref:`STEP 10: Create TML Solution Documentation: tml-system-step-10-documentation-dag`

        **Description:** This DAG will automatically create